 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Adobe security bulletin APSB10-20 and upgrade to Adobe Shockwave Player 22.214.171.1242 to help mitigate the risks.
+US-CERT encourages users and administrators to review the Context report and update their systems as necessary to help mitigate the risks.

 Microsoft has released updates to address vulnerabilities in Microsoft Windows and Microsoft Office as part of the Microsoft Security Bulletin Summary for May 2011.
 These vulnerabilities may allow an attacker to execute arbitrary code.